-Together, our measurements put forward the following mechanism for order generation on compliant substrates: Extensile nematics achieve order through the balance of active stress against viscous resistance, with the nematic director locked by flow-alignment torques, as established previously in the absence of substrate coupling\cite{thampi_intrinsic_2015,santhosh_activity_2020}.
+Together, our measurements put forward the following mechanism for order generation on compliant substrates: Extensile nematics achieve order through the balance of active stress against viscous resistance, as established previously in the absence of substrate coupling\cite{thampi_intrinsic_2015,santhosh_activity_2020}.
 When hydrodynamics are removed, both orientational order and substrate deformations vanish, confirming that active flows, and not geometry, drive pattern formation in this regime.
-Because the director realigns locally to the surrounding shear, deformation “patches” remain small, transient, and exponentially distributed, precluding any system-spanning coherence.
+Because the director realigns locally to the surrounding shear, deformation “patches” remain small, transient, and exponentially distributed.
 By contrast, contractile systems cannot leverage flow alignment and instead harness substrate compliance to break symmetry.
-A nascent deformation created by contractile stress reorients nearby directors towards its principal curvature, which in turn amplifies the deformation—closing a positive feedback loop that drives patches to coalesce and grow without hydrodynamic mediation.
-The resulting power-law distribution of patch sizes and the emergence of long-range decay in the nematic spectrum demonstrate that geometry-driven self-organization is the sole, and sufficient, mechanism for order in contractile active matter.
+A nascent deformation created by contractile stress reorients nearby nematic particles towards its principal curvature, which in turn amplifies the deformation - closing a positive feedback loop that drives patches to coalesce and grow without hydrodynamic mediation.
+The resulting power-law distribution of patch sizes and the emergence of algebraic decay in the nematic spectrum demonstrate that geometry-driven self-organization provides a sufficient mechanism for robust order in contractile active matter.

-Future work may explore the change in wrinkle patch distribution, characterize local orientational domains, or investigate long-range nematic order in experiments.
-Experimentally, this could involve imaging dynamic deformation patterns caused by living tissues coupled to deformable substrates.
-Some questions include whether these patterns can direct cell motion or elongation, or if cells can communicate through sensing substrate stresses.
-By unifying nematic ordering with substrate deformation, this work incorporates mechanobiology into active matter, highlighting how environmental feedback can create distinct states in living systems.
+The emergence of extended nematic correlations in our model, mediated by feedback between active stresses and substrate deformations, connects to a broader set of ordering phenomena recently reported.
+In particular, active nematics confined to fluid interfaces have been shown to sustain both polar and nematic order by coupling to the surrounding three-dimensional medium~\cite{maitra_two-dimensional_2023}, while strong substrate friction~\cite{thijssen_role_2020} or intrinsic chirality~\cite{li_pattern_2020} can organize defects or vortices into ordered arrays.
+These advances demonstrate that coupling to additional physical fields or constraints provides robust pathways to stabilize correlations that would otherwise be short-ranged.
+In this context, our work highlights substrate compliance as a distinct route: deformation-mediated feedback in contractile systems can generate collective alignment and emergent order, placing it alongside defect ordering and active interface ordering as part of a growing landscape of mechanisms through which active matter achieves large-scale organization.